eclecticiq/cabby/docs/installation.rst

 .. rubric:: Next steps

-Continue with the :doc:`user guide <user>` to see how to use cabby.
+Continue with the :doc:`User guide <user>` to see how to use cabby.

 .. vim: set spell spelllang=en: